-The rules restrict the size of accommodation you can receive housing benefit for based on the number of people in your household.
+The rules base the size of accommodation you can receive housing benefit on the number of people in your household.

 The rules allow one bedroom for:

-- From April 2017 a disabled child or disabled non-dependant adult who require a non-resident overnight carer
+- As of April 2017 a disabled child or disabled non-dependant adult who require a non-resident overnight carer;

-- From April 2017 a couple who are unable to share a bedroom due to a disability
+- As of April 2017 a couple who are unable to share a bedroom due to a disability.

 Use the citizens advice bedroom calculator to see if you will be affected.
-Please note: this calculator is for guidance purposes only.
+Please note that this calculator is for guidance purposes only.

 You may be able to get a discretionary housing payment to make up all or some of the reduction.

 Social size criteria doesn't apply if you live in: